Jadeite Jade Buyer’s Guide

 What does Real Jadeite Cost?

 It is not possible to set the cost for jadeite as it is for precious metals such as gold.
 Gold has been refined and the impurities have been filtered out, so it is possible to establish a set price per ounce.
-However, it is not possible to commoditize natural jadeite in this manner.
+However, the commoditization of natural jadeite is not possible in this manner.
 As a result, the cost of real jadeite will vary significantly between different stones that display different characteristics.